10 Amazing Cherry Blossom Spots in Okayama: Famous Spots, Hidden Gems, and Best Time to See Them [2025 Edition]

 5. Tsuyama Castle (Kakuzan Park)

-Tsuyama Castle is a historic castle built by Mori Tadamasa in 1616, and has been selected as one of Japan's 100 Great Castles and 100 Best Cherry Blossom Spots.
-In spring, about 1,000 cherry trees bloom, creating a beautiful landscape with the contrast between the stone walls and the cherry blossoms.
-In particular, when the castle is lit up at night, it creates a fantastic atmosphere, attracting many tourists.
-You can also get a panoramic view of Tsuyama City from within the castle, making it a spot where you can enjoy history and nature at the same time.
+Tsuyama is a historic castle built by Mori Tadamasa in 1616, and has been selected as one of Japan's 100 Great Castles and one of Japan's 100 Sakura Spots.
+In spring, approximately 1,000 cherry trees bloom, creating a beautiful landscape with the contrast between the Ishigaki and the cherry blossoms.
+In particular, when the castle is lit up at night, it creates a mystical atmosphere, attracting many tourists.
+The castle also offers a panoramic view of Tsuyama City, making it a spot where you can enjoy both history and nature at the same time.

-• Night cherry blossoms/illumination: Available (during the Tsuyama Cherry Blossom Festival, from sunset to 10:00 p.m.)
+Night cherry blossoms and illuminations: Available (during the Tsuyama Sakura Festival, from sunset to 10:00 PM)

-• Admission fee: Adults (high school students and above) 310 yen, junior high school students and below free
+• Admission fee: Adults (high school students and above) 310 yen, free for junior high school students and below

-• Parking: Tsuyama Tourist Center Parking (30 standard cars, 6 large cars) *Temporary parking available during the period.
-Use of public transport recommended.
+Parking: Tsuyama Tourist Center Parking Lot (30 standard-sized cars, 6 large vehicles) *Temporary parking lots will be available during the event.
+Public transportation is recommended.

-• Nearby tourist attractions: Joto Traditional Buildings Preservation District, Tsuyama Learning Railway Museum
+• Nearby tourist spots: Jyoto Traditional Buildings Preservation District, Tsuyama Learning Railway Museum

 Tsuyama Castle (Kakuzan Park)